Triple Berry Mini PavlovasJump to Recipe

 But, I’m going to lift the veil on this dessert once and for all and hopefully I can get some of you to take the plunge and try this because it’ll be the best dessert you make this summer unless you make a ton of desserts, in which case I probably don’t need to convince you to make a pavlova.

-When I served these to my family, my two year old went crazy for them.
-He was picking it up with his hands and devouring it.
+When I first made these for my son when he was very young, he would pick up the mini pavlovas with his hands and dive in.
 He called it “two white cake” because there was the light cake (meringue) which is white, but then also whipped cream, which is white.
 The mind of a toddler!

 So, let’s think of this as “two white cake” which sounds much more doable than pavlova.
 Am I right?